MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/concept-what-is-compute-context.md

 | Context | Usage |
 |---------|----------|
 | Local | Default, supported by all products (including R Client), on all platforms.
 Script executes on local interpreters using local machine resources. |
-| Remote | Specifically targets a Machine Learning Server on selected data platforms: Spark over HDFS, Hadoop MapReduce, SQL Server.
+| Remote | Specifically targets a Machine Learning Server on selected data platforms: Spark over the Hadoop Distributed File System (HDFS) and SQL Server.
 Clients, or servers acting in the capacity of a client, can initiate a remote compute context, but the target remote machine itself must be a Machine Learning Server installation.

 ## Compare "remote execution" to "remote compute context"